probabl-ai/skore/sphinx/user_guide/reporters.rst

 The **data** accessor summarizes the dataset tied to the evaluation: useful views of distributions, relationships between features, column types, missing values, and similar exploratory signals.
-On a single train–test report you can often focus on train, test, or both; on a cross-validation report, the analysis refers to the full ``X`` and ``y`` passed to :func:`~skore.evaluate`.
+On a single train-test report you can often focus on train, test, or both; on a cross-validation report, the analysis refers to the full ``X`` and ``y`` passed to :func:`~skore.evaluate`.